-There are some exceptions to this avoidance power, chief among them the “contemporaneous exchange for new value” exception―but if the payee had to wait for its money beyond the normal payment turnaround time (and chances are that someone who is filing bankruptcy hasn’t been paying his debts on time!) this exception likely won’t apply.
+There are some exceptions to this avoidance power, chief among them the “contemporaneous exchange for new value” exception―but if the payee had to wait for its money beyond the normal payment turnaround time (and chances are that anyone filing bankruptcy hasn’t been paying his debts on time!) this exception likely won’t apply.
 The common practice of creditors applying payments to the oldest open invoice can also deep-six the "new value" exception.
 Bogdanov v.
 Avnet, Inc., No. 10-cv-543-SM, 2011 WL 4625698, at *10 (D.N.H.
 Sept.
 30, 2011).

 When the debtor happens to be the land owner, however, a filed lien released in exchange for payment might protect the payment from preference attack on a different basis: if the lien would have resulted in full payment to the creditor in a Chapter 7 liquidation (because secured creditors get first dibs), there is no preference.
 That approach won’t work when the debtor is the general contractor or a lower tier contractor, since any mechanic’s lien wouldn’t be on the debtor’s property.

-Unlike some states, New Hampshire law does not automatically provide that owners’ payments to general contractors or generals’ payments to subcontractors are “trust funds” for the payment of lower tiers (although RSA 447:8 may impose a trust on money an owner owes to a general contractor if the proper notices are given).
+Unlike some states, New Hampshire law does not automatically provide that payments received by general contractors or subcontractors are “trust funds” for the payment of lower tiers (although RSA 447:8 may impose a trust on money an owner owes to a general contractor if the proper notices are given).
 If such payments were trust funds in the hands of the debtor, they would not be considered the debtor’s property, and a preference attack would falter (assuming the payments have been segregated and can be traced).
 Some general contracts and subcontracts have language which imposes such a trust on payments – so if you are a sub or lower tier, before you swallow hard and write the bankruptcy trustee a check, make sure to check the language of the contract governing the tier above you.